OriHoch/kamatera-k8s/README.md

 Check the output log of cluster create for your dashboard URL and credentials

-You can also create a secure tunnel to the kubernetes dashboard
+You can also create a secure tunnel to the kubernetes dashboard allowing to access it without a password

 ```
 ./kamatera.sh cluster web-ui <ENVIRONMENT_NAME>